Online communities of the My Little Pony: Friendship Is Magic fandom: Derpibooru

 Founded in 2012, Derpibooru is the largest dedicated imageboard for My Little Pony fan art.
 Named after the fan-created character Derpy Hooves and the suffix -booru (from Japanese, meaning "board"), the site hosts over 3.1 million images as of April 2025.
 The site employs a user-driven tagging system and content rating categories ranging from "safe" to "explicit."
 In June 2020, following controversies during the George Floyd protests, Derpibooru implemented policy changes banning racist content.

-FIMFiction
+Fimfiction

-Launched in July 2011, FIMFiction is the largest repository for My Little Pony fan fiction.
+Launched in July 2011, Fimfiction is the largest repository for My Little Pony fan fiction.
 As of 2025, the site hosts over 155,000 published stories and has more than 624,000 registered users.
-Unlike many fan fiction communities that trend female in participation, FIMFiction has a predominantly male audience.
+Unlike many fan fiction communities that trend female in participation, Fimfiction has a predominantly male audience.
 The site features a comprehensive content rating system, specialized user groups for different genres and interests, and a "distributed mentoring" system where writers receive feedback from multiple community members.